-Example Let's take the case of a bookstore company with several bookshops in Paris which plan to improve customer relationships.
+Example.
+Let's take the case of a bookstore company with several bookshops in Paris which plan to improve customer relationships.
 Bookshops may be specialized in a field like "academic" or not (general) (see figure 2).
 Bookshops are located geographically.
 Data are provided on bookshops, customers and sales.
+Table 1 shows a way for mapping source values to ontology concepts.